 Who’s ready for spring?

-With the record-breaking blast of icy, snowy, freezing weather that most of the country experienced this month, I think we’re all more than ready to be done with winter!
+With the record-breaking blast of icy, snowy, freezing weather that most of the country experienced this month, we’re all more than ready to be done with winter!
 If you’re still digging out from snow and ice, you may find our winter weather management post to be helpful right now.
 But believe it or not, warmer weather is just a few weeks away and it’s time to get a jump start on spring cleaning, starting with your carpets.
+One of the first questions we’re asked about commercial carpet cleaning is when should I clean my carpets?

 Late winter is actually a great time to schedule a deep clean for your carpeted areas.
 Many of our customers are surprised that we recommend carpet cleaning while the weather is still cold and damp.
 You might be thinking that waiting for some sunshine would make more sense, but the best time to clean your carpets is actually during the winter months, when the air in your building is consistently warm and dry.